National pilot: 600+ Local Gastronomic Points — meal bookings, stays & products via partner platform inROMANIA.

 Yes, if you enjoy an alternative atmosphere, live music, and free beaches.
 Vama is best in the evening and at night.
 For daytime relaxation, 2 Mai (2 km north) offers a quieter experience.
 On weekends: peak crowd.

-Can I visit the Histria fortress in one day?
+Can I visit Histria Fortress in one day?

 Yes.
 The visit (ruins + museum) takes 2–3 hours.
-Combine with a stop at Murfatlar for wine tasting or the Lake Sinoe area.
-Histria is 65 km north of Constanța (1 hour by car).
+Combine with a stop at Murfatlar for wine tasting or with the Sinoe Lake area.
+Histria is 65 km north of Constanta (1 hour by car).
 Ticket: 15 lei/adult.

 Counties in region